kgweisman/kgweisman.github.io/publications.md

 #### Articles Under Review

-**Weisman, K.**, Legare, C.H., Smith, R.E., Dzokoto, V.A., Aulino, F., Ng, E., Dulin, J.D., Ross-Zehnder, N., Brahinsky, J.D., & Luhrmann, T.M. (under review after revision).
-Concepts of mental life among adults and children in five cultures.

-Van Leeuwen, N., **Weisman, K.**, & Luhrmann, T.M. (under review).
+Van Leeuwen, N., **Weisman, K.**, & Luhrmann, T.M. (under review after revision).
 To believe is not to think: A cross-cultural finding.

 **Weisman, K.** (under review).
 Machines with minds: Beliefs about the mental lives of robots and implications for human social reasoning.